DevTabibur/creative-agency/README.md

 ## Short Description

-Customers can email me with contact section.
+Customers can email me with contact section.All API is secure with JWT Token.

 **ADMIN**
 User's have to admin role to take action of admins.
+Please check admin dashboard and power through below this login info Admin Email: abc@gmail.com
+Admin Password : 123456

 1. Can see the order list.
 2. Can make other users an Admin.